skypjack/entt/docs/md/meta.md

   ```

 * The `resize` member function allows to resize the wrapped container and
-  returns true in case of succes:
+  returns true in case of success:

   ```cpp
   const bool ok = view.resize(3u);